digiaonline/yii-emailer/README.md

         )
     ));
 ```

 - Now you can send the message by calling:
 ```
 $email = $this->createEmail($from, $to, $subject, $body, array('body'=>$message));
 $this->sendEmail($email);
 ```

-- To use templates you need to define them in your app config.
+- To use templates you need to define them in your app config:
 ```
     'templates'=>array(
       'foo'=>array(
        'subject'=>'Foo',
-       'view'=>'foo', // refers to a view in views/emailب
+       'view'=>'foo', // refers to a view in views/email
       ),
     ),
 ```